 The master servicing fee, the master servicer surveillance fee and the sub-servicing fees are components of the "Administration Fee Rate" set forth on Exhibit A-1.
 Such fees are calculated on the same basis as interest on each underlying mortgage loan and will be paid out of interest payments received from the related borrower prior to any distributions being made on the offered certificates.
 The master servicer will also be entitled to additional servicing compensation in the form of borrower-paid fees as more particularly described in this information circular.
-See "The Pooling and Servicing Agreement- Servicing and Other Compensation and Payment of Expenses-Additional Servicing Compensation" and "-The Master Servicer and the Special Servicer" in this information circular.
-In the event that KeyBank resigns or is terminated as master servicer, KeyBank will be entitled to retain, subject to certain exceptions, a portion of interest on each underlying mortgage loan referred to as the "Excess Servicing Strip," as described in this information circular.
+See "The Pooling and Servicing Agreement-Servicing and Other Compensation and Payment of Expenses- Additional Servicing Compensation" and "-The Master Servicer and the Special Servicer" in this information circular.
 The Pooling and Servicing Agreement provides that the master servicer may consult with Freddie Mac (in its capacity as servicing consultant) with respect to the application of Freddie Mac Servicing Practices on non-Specially Serviced Mortgage Loans.